 The possibility of parallel processing large-area substrates has extended its attractiveness to industry.
 The unique combination of the above features, i.e. extreme resolution, low cost, and large area parallel processing of thermoplastic thin films enables NIL to rival well-established mainstream lithographic technologies in a broad range of application fields, including photonics, MEMS, microfluidics, biomedical devices, renewable energy conversion systems, data storage and consumer electronics.

 However, in the perspective of mass production the current throughput is suboptimal, and this may at the end reveal itself as the very NIL’s Achilles heel.
-In thermal NIL (T-NIL) indeed, considerable time is spent in the steps of heating, indentation (or cavities’ filling) and cooling.
+In thermal NIL (T-NIL) indeed, considerable time is spent in the steps of heating, indentation (or cavity filling) and cooling.
 In this respect, ultraviolet nanoimprint lithography (UV-NIL) is today better placed to satisfy the needs of mass production, since low-viscosity photo-curable monomers or oligomers are employed as resists.
-Our focus here is on T-NIL and ways to increase its throughput, thus enhancing its competitiveness also with respect to UV_NIL.
+Our focus here is on T-NIL and ways to increase its throughput, thus enhancing its competitiveness also with respect to UV-NIL.

 In the standard implementation of T-NIL, heating and cooling steps typically require both more than 1 minute.
 This time mainly depends on engineering aspects of the equipment and represents an overhead on the total process duration.
 The features’ indentation time usually ranges between 1 and 10 min, and it is instead controlled by polymer rheology.
 Our work moves from the consideration that the duration of the thermal NIL cycle is determined by practical aspects more than fundamental physical limits.
-In fact each of the three phases of the process, i.e. heating, indentation, and cooling can be accomplished orders of magnitude faster than in the standard T-NIL implementation as it was demonstrated already in a laser assisted NIL process where the high temperature reached, estimated in 400 °C, ensures the fast melting of the polymer and the indentation of the tip into the resist .
-However the above approaches to ultrafast thermomechanical patterning are not easy to extend to areas larger than a few mm2, and in particular to the technologically relevant target of a full wafer.
+In fact each of the three phases of the process, i.e. heating, indentation and cooling can be accomplished orders of magnitude faster than in the standard T-NIL implementation, as it was demonstrated already in a laser assisted NIL process, where the high temperature reached, estimated in 400 °C, ensures the fast melting of the polymer and the indentation of the tip into the resist.
+However, the above approaches to ultrafast thermomechanical patterning are not easy to extend to areas larger than a few mm2 and, in particular, to the technologically relevant target of a full wafer.